 Creditor Protection (TFSA)

 TFSA’s are not offered credit protection under Canada’s Bankruptcy and Insolvency Act.
 One exception to this is TFSA’s invested in an insurance product, such as a segregated fund, for which specific beneficiary designations will provide creditor protection.

 Which is better?

-So, after seeing the similarities and differences listed above, which should Canadians be using for their investments?
-There are different scenarios that I believe cater towards each account.
-For individuals who are saving for retirement and will not be accessing the investment account prior to said retirement, I recommend going with an RRSP.
-On the contrary, if the purpose of the investment account is saving for a specific expense or purchase, such as a wedding or property or vacation, then I recommend going with a TFSA.
+After comparing the RRSP and TFSA, which should Canadians be using for their investments?
+There are different scenarios that cater towards each account.
+For people who are saving for retirement and will not be accessing the investment account, I recommend an RRSP.
+If the purpose of the account is saving for a specific expense or purchase (such as a wedding, property or vacation), then I recommend a TFSA.
 I refer to those situations as “saving to spend.”

 Another factor to consider is marginal tax rates.
-If someone is in a low tax bracket but anticipates being in a higher tax bracket in future years, saving their RRSP contribution room for those later years is advisable from a tax perspective.
-Remember, RRSP contributions are tax deferrals; if someone is in a higher tax bracket when they withdraw compared to when they contributed, they are not coming out ahead tax wise.
+If you’re in a low tax bracket and anticipate being in a higher tax bracket in future years, saving their RRSP contribution room for those later years is advisable.
+Remember, RRSP contributions are tax deferrals.
+If someone is in a higher tax bracket when they withdraw compared to when they contributed, they are not coming out ahead tax wise.

-As evidenced above, there are different situations that will impact the most suitable registered account to hold your investments (a mix of both the TFSA and RRSP is often recommended).
-Investing should be done holistically, factoring in age, income, experience, risk tolerance, income projections and current and future tax rates; as a Certified Financial Planner, that is something I specialize in.
-Reach out if you have questions, I can be reached at 604-761-7543 or firstname.lastname@example.org.
+Every situation is unique and a mix of both the TFSA and RRSP is often recommended.
+My recommendation is to invest holistically.
+When comparing the RRSP and TFSA, you factor in age, income, experience, risk tolerance, income projections as well as current and future tax rates.
+As a Certified Financial Planner, that is something I specialize in.
+Reach out if you have questions.